Metro Manila, thus Entertainment City, in GCQ to Jan 31

 Other places mentioned in the circular regarding inbound travel concerns included Australia and Canada, but not the United States.

-There were also concerns about travel via the United Kingdom – one of the first countries to report the presence of the coronavirus variant ands already under a travel ban by the Philippines – and 10 other Western European countries, plus South Africa, Israel and Lebanon, according to the advisory notice earlier cited by Philippine media.
+There were also concerns about travel via the United Kingdom – one of the first countries to report the presence of the coronavirus variant, and already under a travel ban by the Philippines – and 10 other Western European countries, plus South Africa, Israel and Lebanon, according to the advisory notice earlier cited by Philippine media.

 Dec 23, 2020